The Benefits of an Externship

 Students can begin making progress towards career goals during their first two years in college.
 An externship is an excellent opportunity for second-semester freshmen and sophomores, especially undecided majors, to explore potential career fields.
 Much of the students’ experience is through observation and shadowing.
 Students are given a small amount of responsibility; however, high levels of supervision and assistance are available.

 Students may choose to complete a one or two credit externship experience with a classroom component and 20 on-site contact hours required for each credit.
 The classroom component of the externship, taught by a Career & Internship Services staff member, will incorporate decision-making strategies to help students narrow choices within a particular career field.
 Students cannot take the externship course more than once.

 Students interested in completing a summer externship from a location outside the Triad area may access the classroom component online.

-Requirements for Externships
+Requirements for the Externship Course

-Host Site Qualifications for Externships and Internships
+Host Site Qualifications for Externships

 - The workplace cannot be located in a private home.

-Director of Career & Internship Services
+Career Advisor, Career & Internship Services